domenic/origin-isolation/README.md

 Origin isolation only works in a [secure context](https://w3c.github.io/webappsec-secure-contexts/).

-This proposal has a corresponding [HTML Standard pull request](https://github.com/whatwg/html/pull/5545) currently under review.
+This proposal has a corresponding [HTML Standard pull request](https://github.com/whatwg/html/pull/5545) which is already merged into HTML Standard.

 _Note: this proposal does not fully "isolate" the origin in every sense of the word.
 It focuses on agent cluster allocation issue.
 See [below](#further-isolation) for potential future work on further isolation._